Risatoar/ri-translate/README.md

 ```

 command:
-rigo -f => Documents that need to be translated
+* rigo -f => Documents that need to be translated
-rigo -o => The location to which the translated file needs to be exported
+* rigo -o => The location to which the translated file needs to be exported
-riclean -f => delete file
+* riclean -f => delete file

 ## Todo

-At present, only absolute position of files is supported.
-Relative position
+At present, only relative of files is supported. absolute position
 support will be added as soon as possible。

 Currently, only Chinese to English is supported.
 Other languages will be added